contensis/docs-delivery-dotnet/key-concepts/entries-list.md

 *listOptions*
 > Type: `EntryListOptions`
-> Allows all parameters to be optional set and exposes less commonly used parameters.
+> Allows all parameters to be optionally set and exposes less commonly used parameters.

 ### Remarks